 c.
 Process and evaluate your CV or covering letter / job application / training contract application in respect of any job vacancy or training contract you have applied for as a step prior to entering into any contract with you;

 d.
-Send you our newsletter, news or legal updates, where you have consented to receive such communications; and
+Send you our newsletter, news or legal updates, where you signed up to receive such communications through our Website; and

 e.
-Provide you with information regarding upcoming events or seminars where you have consented to receive such communications.
+Provide you with information regarding upcoming events or seminars where you have signed up to receive such communications through our Website.

 • Information collected by us automatically